 A concussion is a traumatic brain injury caused by a bump, blow or jolt to the head.
 It causes the head and brain to move rapidly back and forth.
 This sudden movement can create chemical changes to your brain and can damage your brain cells.

 - Dizziness or balance problems

 - Vision problems

-Diagnosis of a concussion after an injury incorporates a detailed evaluation including follow-up ImPACT and other neurocognitive exams and assessments.
+After an injury, incorporates a detailed evaluation including follow-up ImPACT® Baseline Concussion Testing and other neuro-cognitive exams and assessments.
 Diagnostic imaging such as a CT scan or MRI may also be performed to rule out a more serious condition.
 No athlete should return to play until cleared by a licensed physician comfortable with current concussion management principles.